Skoricius/ahk-shortcuts/README.md

 All the most important shortcuts that use on most of my computers are in Basic.ahk.

+For the wallpaper change, need to edit the wallpaper variables at the beginning of the script.

 These include:

 * makes NumLock always on and CapsLock always off